There are certain "basics" to be investigated in nearly every couple with an infertility condition

 The harvest and culture of immature oocytes is under active development by our program.
 We have yet to see significant encouraging results from programs carrying out this procedure.
 Our initial investigational efforts have shown promise but we will wait until further safety and outcome data become available prior to undertaking this procedure clinically.
 We update our Web site frequently and will report to you developments in the field.
 (Updated January, 2023).

 Secure embryo cryopreservation (freezing & storage)

-Our entire fertility laboratory is licensed by all appropriate agencies.
-We hold a valid California Tissue Bank License assuring ongoing compliance with all safety, security and methodology requirements for the handling and cryopreservation of patient specimens.
-All Nevada State requirements have been met as well.
+Our fertility laboratories are licensed by all appropriate agencies.
+We hold valid California and New York Tissue Bank Licenses assuring ongoing compliance with all safety, security and methodology requirements for the handling and cryopreservation of patient specimens.
+All Mexican Health Authority regulations have been met as well.

 Oocyte Micromanipulation: ICSI, Assisted Hatching, Preimplantation Genetic Diagnosis

 The Fertility Institutes perform highly successful micromanipulation procedures.
 We achieved the first successful ICSI derived pregnancy in the Western United States as well as the first multiple pregnancy from purely ICSI derived embryos.
 Our ICSI success has been extended to men with sperm counts far less than 1 million and to patients who had previously failed multiple earlier IVF attempts at other programs.